Linguistic discrimination: Linguistic discrimination in education

 Class disparities in postcolonial nations are often reproduced through education.
 In countries such as Haiti, schools attended by the bourgeoisie are usually of higher quality and use colonial languages as their means of instruction.
 On the other hand, schools attended by the rest of the population are often taught in Haitian Creole.
 Scholars such as Hebblethwaite argue that Creole-based education will improve learning, literacy and socioeconomic mobility in a country where 95% of the population are monolingual in Creole.
 However, resultant disparities in colonial language fluency and educational quality can impede social mobility.

 On the other hand, areas such as French Guiana have chosen to teach colonial languages in all schools, often to the exclusion of local indigenous languages.
 As colonial languages were viewed by many as the "civilized" tongues, being "educated" often meant being able to speak and write in these colonial tongues.
 Indigenous language education was often seen as an impediment to achieving fluency in these colonial languages, and thus deliberately suppressed.

 Certain Commonwealth nations such as Uganda and Kenya have historically had a policy of teaching in indigenous languages and only introducing English in the upper grades.
 This policy was a legacy of the "dual mandate" as conceived by Lord Lugard, a British colonial administrator in Nigeria.
 However, by the post-war period, English was increasingly viewed as necessary skill for accessing professional employment and better economic opportunities.
 As a result, there was increasing support amongst the populace for English-based education, which Kenya's Ministry of Education adopted post-independence, and Uganda following their civil war.
 Later on, members of the Ominde Commission in Kenya expressed the need for Kiswahili in promoting a national and pan-African identity.
 Kenya therefore began to offer Kiswahili as a compulsory, non-examinable subject in primary school, but it remained secondary to English as a medium of instruction.

 While the mastery of colonial languages may provide better economic opportunities, the Convention against Discrimination in Education and the UN Convention on the Rights of the Child also states that minority children have the right to "use [their] own [languages]".
 The suppression of indigenous languages within the education system appears to contravene this treaty.
 In addition, children who speak indigenous languages can also be disadvantaged when educated in foreign languages, and often have high illiteracy rates.
-For example, when the French arrived to "civilize" Algeria, which included imposing French on local Algerians, the literacy rate in Algeria was over 40%, higher than that in France at the time.
-However, when the French left in 1962, the literacy rate in Algiers was at best 10-15%.